In this post, I will explain California’s laws on violating a restraining order.

 As a felony, the court can sentence you up to 4 years in state prison.

 Violating a restraining order occasionally entails damaging or destroying the property of the protected person.
-It can be an infraction, misdemeanor or felony depending on the value of the damages property and your criminal record.
+It can be an infraction, misdemeanor or felony depending on the value of the damaged property and your criminal record.

 If you have been arrested and would like to learn more about how attorneys charge.